 To communicate on the Sigfox network, Sigfox Network Credentials need to be incorporated into the device.
 These credentials authenticate the device and ensure secure data transmission.

 The development phase is an extension of the prototyping phase.
-For device makers who build their own modem, the outcome of the development phase is a final device that must pass the Sigfox Verified certification.
+For device makers who build their own modem, the outcome of the development phase is a final device that must pass Sigfox RF & Protocol tests.
 To qualify for the Sigfox Ready certification, the device must then have its RF radiated performance validated.

 - Device makers can ask for up to 20 Sigfox network credentials per device.